fobo66/algolia-firebase-functions/README.md

 Starting from version 5.0.0, this library supports Node >= 14 and no longer supports Node 10 and 12.
 If you still need to support Node 10 or 12, use version 4.1.2 instead.

-Starting from version 6.0.0, this library uses Algolia SDK v5.
+Starting from version 6.0.0, this library uses Algolia SDK v5 and supports Node version 18 and up.

 ## Installation